Canadian Natural Resources Limited (CNQ) Analysis & Forecast for 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 18.73% loss in the last 1 month and extending the period to 3 months gives it a 35.17%, and is 4.67% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.15% over the week and 3.18% over the month.
+The stock witnessed a 19.17% loss in the last 1 month and extending the period to 3 months gives it a 14.04%, and is -1.55% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.93% over the week and 3.33% over the month.

 Canadian Natural Resources Limited (CNQ) Analyst Forecasts